Stig Bergling: Säpo, Fst/Säk and overseas service

 However, it was not in the Middle East where Bergling was trained as a spy but in East Germany.
 As an employee of the Security Service, he was not allowed to go to the Eastern Bloc countries so the trips to his employers in East Berlin were made in the greatest secrecy.
 To get into East Berlin, Berling had to go through the Berlin Wall at a special door at Friedrichstraße.
 It was an ordinary door in the house next to the Friedrichstraße station entrance.
 His liaison officer went ahead and then Berling could go straight out through a small door and suddenly he found himself in the station on the western side.
 It was, however, not just the work at the Security Service that gave Bergling the opportunity to conduct espionage.
 As a Swedish military reservist, he served several times in connection with various military unit exercises all around Sweden.
-In the autumn of 1975 he was placed at the top secret coastal artillery battery "OD" (Femöre battery) in Oxelösund which at that time was an important part of the Swedish coastal defense and protection against the Soviet Union in the east.
+In the autumn of 1975 he was stationed at the top secret coastal artillery battery "OD" (Femöre battery) in Oxelösund which at that time was an important part of the Swedish coastal defence and protection against the Soviet Union in the east.
 As a high ranking staff officer and head of the Section II of the Defence Staff, Bergling had access to the safe and had the opportunity to look through the documents when he was duty officer by himself.

 Bergling suspected and arrested

-In March 1976, Bergling was placed at the surveillance expedition at Säpo, and then got a unique insight into the ongoing projects, which had the purpose of exposing the Soviet intelligence officers and to recruit its own Soviet informers.
+In March 1976, Bergling was placed at the surveillance division at Säpo, and then got a unique insight into the ongoing projects, which had the purpose of exposing the Soviet intelligence officers and to recruit its own Soviet informers.
 As Bergling increasingly revealed more to his Soviets employers, suspicions also increased at Säpo that something was not right, and that it had a mole in the organization.
 Bergling soon became a suspect and Säpo began to follow him.
 At this time, the civilian Soviet secret service KGB also had a mole high up in its own organization; Oleg Gordievsky, who for some years had regularly provided the Western Bloc with information.
 Through contacts with his military colleagues at the GRU, Gordievsky understood that they had an agent placed in Säpo in Sweden.
 This information was communicated by Gordyevsky to the west through his regular contacts with the British MI6.
 Meanwhile, in 1976, Bergling's Swiss fiancee reported him for assault.
 At the same time she informed about her suspicions that he was a spy.
 Nothing happened except that police interrogated the woman.